maicol9310/mobile-dev-challenge/README.md

 ## Coding Challenge 💻

 Your friend is the owner of Cinematrix, a very traditional cinema.
 She is not able to have an updated list of the movies currently playing.
-Because you are an Android Developer, you want to help her building a prototype Android App, that will help her understand the usage of technology, and how she could centralize the data using an API(Backend), and how fast and simple you could query the Movies' information on an Android App.
+Because you are an Mobile Developer, you want to help her building a prototype App, that will help her understand the usage of technology, and how she could centralize the data using an API(Backend), and how fast and simple you could query the Movies' information on the App.

 ## Design and implment an Android App that:
 * Allows you to query the [OMDb API](https://www.omdbapi.com/) database, for example search for movies that title includes the word 'batman':